KfW

 The KfW, which together with its subsidiaries DEG, KfW IPEX-Bank and FuB forms the KfW Bankengruppe ("banking group"), is a German state-owned investment and development bank, based in Frankfurt.
-As of 2014, it is the world's largest national development bank and as of 2018 Germany's third largest bank by balance sheet.
+As of 2025, it is one of the world's leading development banks, ranking third globally by total assets according to the Sovereign Wealth Fund Institute.
+It also remains Germany's third largest bank overall.
 Its name originally comes from Kreditanstalt für Wiederaufbau ("Credit Institute for Reconstruction").
 It was formed in 1948 after World War II as part of the Marshall Plan.

-According to the OECD, Germany’s total official development assistance (ODA) (USD 35 billion, preliminary data) increased in 2022 due to an increase in in-donor refugee costs and increased contributions to international organisations.
-It represented 0.83% of gross national income (GNI).
+In 2024, Germany was the second-largest provider of development co-operation among the Development Assistance Committee (DAC).
+Germany's total official development assistance (ODA) decreased to USD 32.4 billion (preliminary data), representing 0.67% of gross national income (GNI).
+Bilateral co-operation, primarily led by the Federal Ministry for Economic Cooperation and Development (BMZ), constitutes the bulk of this assistance, while the Federal Foreign Office oversees humanitarian aid and crisis prevention.

 Governance

 KfW is owned by the Federal Republic of Germany (80 percent) and the States of Germany (20 percent).
 It is led by a five-member executive board headed by CEO Stefan Wintels, which in turn reports to a 37 member Board of Supervisory Directors.
 The chair and deputy chair of the Board of Supervisory Directors are the German Federal Ministers of Finance and of Economic Affairs, with the positions alternating annually between them.
-Currently, the chairman is Jörg Kukies, Federal Minister of Finance.
+Currently, the chairman is Lars Klingbeil, Federal Minister of Finance.

 In 2009, Caisse des Dépots, Cassa Depositi e Prestiti, KfW and European Investment Bank founded the Long-Term Investors Club.